abhinn14/abhinn14/README.md

 ### 🚀 Projects

 #### 📬 [Real-time Chat Application with End-to-End Encryption](https://github.com/abhinn14/chatapy)
-- Built using **MERN Stack**, **Socket.IO**, **Zustand**, and **JWT**
+- Built a real-time chat app using **MERN**, **JWT**, and **Socket.io** that supported concurrent users with an average message latency of <100ms.
-- Implements E2E encryption using Web Crypto API (Diffie–Hellman key exchange)
+- Implemented end-to-end encryption using the Web Crypto API (Diffie-Hellman key exchange algorithm), ensuring 100% confidentiality of all client-to-client messages.
-- Enables secure and scalable real-time communication

 #### ❄️ [IoT & ML: Smart AC Anomaly Detection System](https://github.com/abhinn14/Logger)
-- Designed an IoT-based logging system for ACs using NodeMCU and sensors
+- Collaborated with a team in developing Logger, an IoT-based monitoring system for ACs that captures real-time temperature, humidity, vibration, current and voltage data.
-- Visualized real-time data and implemented anomaly detection with **Isolation Forest**
+- Designed the receiver system to visualize data trends and applied **Isolation Forest** for anomaly detection with 100% accuracy, enabling predictive maintenance.
-- Achieved 98% accuracy in fault prediction, outperforming threshold-based models

 #### 🔗 [URL Shortener](https://github.com/abhinn14/URL-Shortener)
-- A full-stack web app to generate short links using **MongoDB**, **Node.js**, and **Express**
-- Includes link redirection, analytics, and copy-to-clipboard feature
+- Built a URL shortener using the **MERN** stack, with a collision free algorithm to ensure unique short links.
+- Integrated a QR code generator for each shortened link to improve accessibility.